ggfdsa10/RHICfSTARSim/README.md

     * Path the simulation detector geometry (GDML format) directory path

-    * If not setting, simulation can find geometry directory autometically
+    * If not setting, the simulation can find the geometry directory automatically

 * **-t (table directory)**

     * Path the simulation correction tables directory path

-    * If not setting, simulation can find tables directory autometically
+    * If not setting, simulation can find tables directory automatically

 * **-xxx (user customized option)**

-    * format : -optionName optionValue
+    * Format : -OptionName OptionValue

-    * Avaliable type : int, double, bool, string (see the <source/Util/RHICfSimOptions.hh>)
+    * Available type : int, double, bool, string (see the <source/Util/RHICfSimOptions.hh>)

 ### Text file type

-    * Input text file extention : .txt, .dat, .par
+* Input text file extension : .txt, .dat, .par

 * Format
-        * optionName = optionValue
+   * OptionName = OptionValue
    * comment use to "#"

 * Necessary options can see the **Argument type** part

 ## Runs
 Now you can run the RHICf+STAR simulation.

 * Example

 ```
 cd build